ryanwong-uk/sky-cat-news/README.md

 ```
 This project has been reviewed and no longer in active development.
 I would like to thank everyone at Sky for the positive feedback.

+Since I am now a Sky employee, I guess I have a need to thank Greg A. here for being my teammate in the past.
+This project concludes what I have learnt and improved after working closly with Greg for nearly 7 months.
+Greg changed my life for the better.
 ```

 * Fully functional.
 Use `fakeDebug` or `fakeRelease` to have the App retrieve mock data locally.